marctrem/usbarmory-wiki-fork/Internal-Boot-ROM-(Mk-II).md

-The internal i.MX6UL Boot ROM is permanently set by the SoC manufacturer, for verification purposes its initial 92KB can be dumped with a custom [imx6ul_bootrom-dump utility](https://github.com/f-secure-foundry/usbarmory/blob/master/software/util/imx6ul_bootrom-dump.c).
+The internal SoC Boot ROM is permanently set by the processor manufacturer (NXP), for verification purposes its initial 92KB can be dumped with a custom [imx6ul_bootrom-dump utility](https://github.com/f-secure-foundry/usbarmory/blob/master/software/util/imx6ul_bootrom-dump.c).